Editor’s note: This story was last updated on Dec. 18, to reflect Martha McSally’s appointment to the open Arizona Senate seat.

-The final results leave the total number of lawmakers with military experience for next year’s session at 95, down seven from the start of the last congressional session.
+The final results leave the total number of lawmakers with military experience for next year’s session at 96, down six from the start of the last congressional session.
 It’s another decrease in veteran representation in Congress, a figure that has declined steadily since the mid-1970s.

 At that time, the years following the Vietnam War, nearly three-fourths of lawmakers had served in the military.
 The 116th session will open with less than 18 percent of Congress boasting first-hand familiarity with the military.

 However, next year’s Congress will boast the largest number of female veterans in history (six) and the largest class of freshmen veteran lawmakers in a decade (19).
 Nearly half of the veterans caucus served in the ranks after 2000, while four members still boast service from the 1950s.

 Here’s a look at the group, by the numbers:

 - 96 total veterans in the 116th Congress.

 - 19 will serve in the Senate, 77 will serve in the House.

 - 48 served in the military after 2000.